 What makes a fictional character interesting is the battle between what someone presents to the world and what's deep inside them.
 The main character in Circle of Doubt, Emma, wants people to see her as an assured working mum who doesn't need anyone else but the family she loves.
 But the truth is, she is deeply insecure and is desperate for a friend she can confide in.

 It makes me think of a recent story about a manatee which was found with 'Trump' etched onto its back (bear with me!).
-It's like how some people are so desperate to etch their opinions online, they don't realise how much it might be hurting people close to them... including, again, those at risk of dying of covid and their very worried loved ones.
+It's like how some people are so desperate to etch their opinions online, they don't realise how much it might be hurting people.

 The Hidden Motivations

-When observing all this play out, I often ask myself: why is this person reacting like this?
+When observing all this play out in Circle of Doubt and in reality, I often ask myself: why is this person reacting like this?
 What motivates people to react the way they do?
 It's a question all authors must ask of their characters: why?

 Sheer showing off?